Shanghai-Digital-Brain-Laboratory/DB-Football/README.md

 4. Visual and Graphic Intelligence
 5. Data Mining and so on

 Welcome!
-Why now take a look at https://digitalbrain.cn/talents?
+Why not take a look at https://digitalbrain.cn/talents?

 With the leading scientists, enginneers and field experts, we are going to provide **Better Decisions for Better World**!